jjwithanr/obsidian_bible_study/docs/New Testament/James/James1.md

 #### v.26
 >If anyone considers himself religious and yet does not keep a tight rein on his tongue, he deceives himself and his religion is worthless.

+The person involved "considers himself religious" (GK 2580).
+This word describes a person who performs the external acts of religion, such as public worship, fasting, or giving to the needy, but he exerts no controlling restraint on his speech...
+His uncontrolled tongue reveals that "his religion" is external sham.
+In living like this, "he deceives himself" (cf. 22).
+#donaldburdick

 #### v.27
 >Religion is that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and **to keep oneself from being polluted by the world**.

 Verses 26 and 27 pretty much sum up my spiritual journey since my internship at Liferay ended.
 #jj  3/1/23

+God uses this now to remind me I'm in His will.
+I struggled with the insecurity that I'm constantly living in disobedience and God is not pleased in me.
+Through living with ENN, God is truly teaching me religion that is pleasing to Him.
+#jj 7/27/23